elegant Sales page design

 What I Ended Up With (That My Client Didn’t Really Like)

 The AI-generated design wasn’t terrible.
-But when I asked for honest feedback, my client admitted she wanted something with more personality.
-More soul.
-More vibe.
+It was just…meh.
+When I asked for honest feedback, my client admitted she wanted something with more personality.
 Something that would make her feel something when she looked at it.
-The AI design was clean and functional, but it felt… generic.
+The AI design was clean and functional, but it felt generic.
 Like it could be for any retreat, anywhere, run by anyone.

 So I Put on My Creative Hat and Temporarily Removed AI from the Equation

-I designed something that felt more like her, a warm, earthy, slightly boho retreat page that actually matched the energy she wanted.
+I designed something that felt more warm, a boho-style retreat page that actually matched the energy she wanted.
 This was how a part of the design looked:

 My Unfiltered Thoughts on Using AI for Design